 The upper and lower limits of parameters are set at the factory.
 Some parameters have dependencies on other parameters.
 When the programmer is being used to adjust a parameter and a limit is reached, the display will stop changing.
 To see why the display has stopped changing, press the MORE INFO key.
 If the limit is related to another parameter, that information will be displayed; changing the value of the related parameter may allow the original parameter to be adjusted further.
 Otherwise, the display simply says "Max Limit" or "Min Limit."

-Use of the programmer is described more fully in the PROGRAMMER OPERATION section of this chapter.
+Use of the programmer models (1307 / old style and 1311 / new style) is described more fully in the Curtis Programmer manual 56043101.

 MAINTENANCE